ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13006/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK13006 WisBlock CAN Module Datasheet

 ## Overview

 ### Description

 RAK13006 is a CAN Bus communication module based on the MCP2518FD CAN controller and ATA6563 CAN transceiver both from Microchip.
-The MCP2518FD is the CAN chip that communicates to WisBlock Core MCU via SPI up to 17&nbsp;MHz SPI Clock Speed and ATA6563 is the low-level physical layer chip that provides a physical connection with the CAN bus communication lines.
-It supports both CAN 2.0B and CAN FD with an arbitration bit rate up to 1&nbsp;Mbps.
+The MCP2518FD is the CAN chip that communicates to WisBlock Core MCU via SPI up to 17 MHz SPI Clock Speed and ATA6563 is the low-level physical layer chip that provides a physical connection with the CAN bus communication lines.
+It supports both CAN 2.0B and CAN FD with an arbitration bit rate up to 1 Mbps.
 This WisBlock Interface module is ideal for industrial and automotive applications.

 ### Features

 - Based on MCP2518FD and ATA6563
-- Arbitration Bit Rate up to 1&nbsp;Mbps
+- Arbitration Bit Rate up to 1 Mbps
 - ISO11898-2:2016 and SAEJ2962-2 Compliant
 - Configurable terminal resistance on CANH and CANL lines via slide switch
-- Operating temperature: **-40&nbsp;°C ~ 85&nbsp;°C**
+- Operating temperature: **-40 °C ~ 85 °C**
-- Size: 25 x 35&nbsp;mm
+- Size: 25 x 35 mm

 ## Specifications